-Quickstart: Create and query a Synapse SQL pool using the Azure portal
+Quickstart: Create and query a dedicated SQL pool (formerly SQL DW) in Azure synapse Analytics using the Azure portal

-Quickly create and query a Synapse SQL pool (data warehouse) in Azure Synapse Analytics (formerly SQL DW) using the Azure portal.
+Quickly create and query a dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics using the Azure portal.

 If you don't have an Azure subscription, create a free account before you begin.

-Creating a SQL pool in Azure Synapse may result in a new billable service.
+Creating a dedicated SQL pool (formerly SQL DW) in Azure Synapse may result in a new billable service.
 For more information, see Azure Synapse Analytics pricing.

 Sign in to the Azure portal

 Data warehouses are created using dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics.
 A dedicated SQL pool (formerly SQL DW) is created with a defined set of compute resources.
 The database is created within an Azure resource group and in a logical SQL server.

 Follow these steps to create a dedicated SQL pool (formerly SQL DW) that contains the AdventureWorksDW sample data.

 Select Create a resource in the upper left-hand corner of the Azure portal.

 In the search bar type "dedicated SQL pool" select dedicated SQL pool (formerly SQL DW).
 Select Create on the page that opens.